Les-Saucisses-Qui-Piquent/crafted-to-go/api/README.md

 ## Authentication

 Authentication is handled via JSON Web Tokens (JWT).
 A token can be obtained by registering or logging in.
-The token must be included in the `Authorization` header of subsequent requests as a Bearer token.
+The token must be included in the `Authorization` header of subsequent requests as a **Bearer token**.

 **`authMiddleware`**